13 Of The Best Easy Pop Songs To Learn On Piano

 6. Perfect – Ed Sheeran

 Ed Sheeran's "Perfect" is another classic popular among piano players.
 Written in G Major, the song features four chords rearranged throughout.
 The left-hand pattern uses arpeggios of the chords, which may take some practice to coordinate with the right hand.
-Embrace the challenge of playing both hands in the same space and develop your skills.
+Take the challenge of playing both hands in the same space and develop your skills.

 7. Titanium – David Guetta feat.
 Sia